What I do

 1. Define the problem

 As a designer, my main job is to solve problems and in order to solve them, I first need to define them exactly.
+In order to do that you need to ask questions to figure out the What, Why, What if, and How.
 Sometimes when I talk to stakeholders they already have an idea of their needs and they have even thought about UI solutions, but when I dig deep into the cause of the problem it's pretty common that the solution is something completely different than what they originally had in mind.

 Once I have the problem defined it's time to start the research.
-I normally do a bit of competitive analysis in order to learn how other companies solved similar problems and later I do user observations and user interviews so I can understand their behaviors and needs.
+I normally do a bit of competitive analysis in order to learn how other companies solved similar problems and later I do user observations and user interviews so I can understand their workflows, pain points, behaviors, needs, and map out use cases and scenarios.

 Once I have a working prototype I need to start testing and refining it.
 I normally start with a very casual testing in the office where I ask some coworkers to complete tasks in order to find the most obvious usability issues.
 After that, I'll prepare some usability testing sessions with real users or users with a profile similar to our personas.
 I typically prefer in-person usability testing because it allows me to interact with users and ask follow-up questions.
 However, this can be time-consuming and sometimes I just use remote testing using services like UserTesting.
 Once I analyze and extract the test results I use this feedback to improve the prototype, and once it's done I test it again.
 The process is repeated until I reach an optimal solution for both users and stakeholders.